-For many, working from home is a new experience that takes some time to get used to.
-This can be particularly challenging for managers to get right because it’s not ‘business as usual’ but it’s also not the time to resort to micromanagement.
+For many, working from home is a new experience that takes some time to get used to, and this can be particularly challenging for managers to get right because it’s not ‘business as usual.’
+Still, it’s also not the time to resort to micromanagement.

 Be a good communicator

 Be as clear as possible with all communications.
 You don’t have to worry about making your messaging concise currently, it’s much safer to over-communicate.
 When it comes to managing projects and tasks, ensure that strategies, objectives, and deadlines are clearly outlined for project owners.
 This also helps managers hold accountability among their teams.

 The best way for managers to build relationships with their teams is through visibility and communication.
 Host regular video group calls or schedule one-to-one check-ins with your team members.
 Consider using different communication methods, maybe even some you’re not used to or ever tried before.

 Collaboration tools and technologies will help to maintain the human connection, build trust, and support a constant stream of communication.
 Utilize video conferencing, document sharing, and chat channels to create a space for group and one-to-one interactions.

 Measuring productivity and success should be focused on results.
 Remote workers are often working even harder these days.
 With such economic uncertainty, everyone wants to secure success, individually and corporately.
 Make sure goals are clearly defined and that everyone understands the metrics in place to measure performance.

 If your organization is in the process of building new virtual management strategies while your employees work from home, consider downloading our free Guide to Managing Virtual Teams with general considerations.
 It will help you, the manager, prepare to implement and support virtual work arrangements.